umi491/movie_search/readme.txt

-OBJECTIVE: To learn about APIs, Python, Flask and basic web development A simple web application which takes in search terms and returns a list of movies using the IMDB API
+OBJECTIVE: To get familiar with the basics of APIs, Python, Flask and some web development A simple web application which takes in search terms and returns a list of movies using the IMDB API

 Features to implement in the future